Bearborg/decima-scripts/sentence_dumper/readme.md

 In order to use this tool, you will need:

 1. Python 3.7 or higher (lower versions of Python 3.x may also work- I haven't checked).
+2. The PyDecima package, installed by running `pip install pydecima`
-2. An extracted "localized" directory from Horizon Zero Dawn's .bin archives.
+3. An extracted "localized" directory from Horizon Zero Dawn's .bin archives.
 I recommend using [Decima Explorer](https://github.com/Jayveer/Decima-Explorer), but other tools may work too.